Turn Loose the Swans

 But here’s the important part: the emotional impact hasn’t changed.

 If anything, it has deepened.
 What once felt dramatic now feels mature.
-What was once overwhelming now feels intentional.
+What once felt overwhelming now feels intentional.

 It still carries that damp, gothic medieval weight.
 It still feels like candlelight in a stone hall.

-And every time I play it, some part of me is back on my bed, strawberries in hand, cheap stereo playing away, hearing something that would shape me long after the sweetness was gone.
+And every time I play it, some part of me is back on my bed, strawberries in hand, cheap stereo humming, hearing something that would shape me long after the sweetness was gone.

 Trying to put into words what it meant to me as a teenager, and what it means now, is bittersweet.
 The raw, yearning intensity of that age has long since settled into something quieter.
 But the music retains its power, its shock, and its beauty.